cortizaldana/Project-Engineering-Explanation/README.md

 # Network Segmentation

 - Bridges will act like a network subnet
-- Each network will have virtual machines/services running
+- Each bridge will have virtual machines/services running
+- Each bridge will live in a single firewalld zone for easy management
 - The key is to split the network into multiple to avoid traffic congestion
 - Keeps it nice and clean